Integrate with Flat File

 -

-Select where to send notification emails when an account is created.
+Select where and who to send notification emails when an account is created.
 The default setting is User.
 You can select one, both, or none of these options.
 If you select no options then notifications will not be sent when an account is created.

 - User